Sexual Harassment Attorney in New York

 Quid Pro Quo Harassment

-While sexual harassment can happen between powers of authority and subordinates or even coworkers on the same level, when a manager, supervisor, etc., begins to make sexual advances at you, you likely have a reason for concern.
+While sexual harassment can happen between colleagues or people at different levels, when a manager or supervisor begins to make sexual advances, you have cause for concern.

-Quid pro quo sexual harassment involves a person of authority in the workplace making requests or demands for sexual favors as a condition of employment.
-This includes employment benefits like raises, bonuses, or promotions, as well as adverse employment actions like firing or demoting.
+Quid pro quo sexual harassment occurs when someone of authority in the workplace requests or demands sexual favors as a condition of employment.
+This includes benefits like raises, bonuses, promotions, or threats of adverse actions like firing or demotion.

 For example, quid pro quo sexual harassment in the workplace includes: